-The time it takes to complete debt settlement depends on the negotiations with your creditors.
+The time it takes to complete a debt settlement program depends on the negotiations with your creditors.

 Typically, debt settlement companies are a bad idea.
-You will usually pay hefty fees, and in many cases, they will just refer you to a Licensed Insolvency Trustee.
+They are only offered by private companies looking to make a quick buck.
+You will usually pay hefty fees; in many cases, they will refer you to a Licensed Insolvency Trustee.

 Furthermore, debt settlement firms cannot guarantee that creditors will accept a settlement offer.
 They don’t have any powers to stop creditors from contacting you.

-If you’re looking for protection from creditors, only a Licensed Insolvency Trustee can do so through bankruptcy or a consumer proposal.
+If you’re looking for debt settlement that offers protection from creditors, a Licensed Insolvency Trustee can do so through bankruptcy or a consumer proposal.

-A consumer proposal is a legally binding agreement between you and your creditors.
+A consumer proposal is a legally binding debt relief plan between you and your creditors.

-Depending on your financial situation, you pay your creditors back part of what you owe them, with the rest forgiven.
+Depending on your financial situation, you pay your creditors back part of what you owe them, with the rest of your debt forgiven.